EA31337/EA31337-indicators-common/Price/README.md

 signals.
 Traders often use it in conjunction with other indicators and analysis techniques to enhance their trading strategies.

+## FrAMA (Fractal Adaptive Moving Average)

+The Fractal Adaptive Moving Average (FrAMA) is a technical indicator that aims to adjust its sensitivity to market conditions by dynamically adapting its smoothing period.
+It is designed to provide smoother and more responsive moving average lines compared to traditional moving averages.

+The FrAMA indicator calculates the moving average by considering the price action and volatility of the market.
+It adjusts the smoothing period based on the fractal dimension, which is a mathematical concept that measures the irregularity or complexity of a price series.

+In periods of high volatility or strong price trends, the FrAMA responds quickly by reducing the smoothing period, allowing it to closely track price movements.
+Conversely, in periods of low volatility or choppy price action, the FrAMA increases the smoothing period to reduce sensitivity to minor price fluctuations and provide smoother signals.

+By adapting to changing market conditions, the FrAMA attempts to minimize lag and provide more accurate signals.
+Traders often use the FrAMA to identify trends, support and resistance levels, and potential entry or exit points in a market.

 ## MA (Moving Average)

 The Moving Average (MA) indicator is one of the most widely used and basic